ismayc/oreilly-genai-powered-data-analysis-with-python/README.md

 The major files in this repository are
 - `slides.pdf`: PDF version of the slides used in this course to motivate the code.
-- `economies.csv`: Data for code walkthroughs, one as Comma-Separated Values and the other as a Microsoft Excel file
+- `economies.csv`: Data for code walkthroughs as a Comma-Separated Values file
-- `populations.csv`: Data for student exercises.
+- `populations.csv`: Data for student exercises as a Comma-Separated Values file.
 - `exercises.ipynb`: A Jupyter Notebook with pseudocode/instructions provide to be filled in for code walkthroughs and student exercises
 - `exercises_solutions.ipynb`: A Jupyter Notebook with answers to the code walkthroughs and exercises.
 An HTML version of these solutions is available at https://ismay-oreilly-aidap.netlify.app/exercises_solutions.html and is the recommended way to view solutions.